Teen Treatment Programs For Substance Use

 Why choose a substance use treatment program for teens?

 Making sure that a treatment program and their therapeutic approach is age-appropriate is crucial.
-Treatment must be tailored to address your teen’s specific substance use issues and underlying issues in order for her to make progress.
-Having a peer group that she is responsive to will also make her more engaged in the process.
+Treatment must be tailored to address your teen’s specific substance use issues and underlying issues in order for their to make progress.
+Having a peer group that they are responsive to will also make their more engaged in the process.
 Substance use treatment that follows a process addictions model helps teens understand the bigger picture of substance use and connect with others who have a wide range of unhealthy coping mechanisms.
 This can also serve as a protective factor against learning more about substance use from older people with longer histories of addiction.

 Many substance use treatment models are designed for young adults and adults who have experienced greater consequences and do not take into account how substances affect a teen’s development.
 Teen substance use treatment should take into account how substances can affect one’s brain development and academic goals as well as how it affects the whole family system.
 Treatment programs for adults assume that the goal is independent living, while treatment programs for teens are more focused on transition planning and teaching teens healthier coping mechanisms to apply to multiple areas of their lives.

 Teen substance use programs shy away from labeling teens as “addicts” by focusing on how they have a choice to continue experimenting with substances and facing continued consequences or reclaiming their narrative and finding freedom.